Foreign Policy Institute (SAIS)

-The Foreign Policy Institute (FPI) is an American research center based at Johns Hopkins University's Paul H. Nitze School of Advanced International Studies (SAIS) in Washington, D.C., United States.
-FPI is housed in the Benjamin T. Rome building on the Embassy Row in Washington, D.C.
+The Foreign Policy Institute (FPI) is a research center at the School of Advanced International Studies of Johns Hopkins University.
+It is located in Washington, D.C., United States.

+The institute is housed within Johns Hopkins School of Advanced International Studies (SAIS) in the Johns Hopkins University Bloomberg Center Building in Penn Quarter in Washington, D.C.
 It organizes research initiatives and study groups, and hosts global leaders as resident or non-resident fellows in fields including international policy, business, journalism, and academia.

 Its stated mission is "to unite scholarship and policy in the search for realistic answers to international issues facing the United States and the world".

 History

 The Washington Center of Foreign Policy Research (1954–1980)

 The Foreign Policy Institute (FPI) of the Johns Hopkins University's School of Advanced International Studies (SAIS) was formerly known as the Washington Center of Foreign Policy Research.
 The Washington Center of Foreign Policy Research was founded in 1957 by Paul H. Nitze, former Secretary of the Navy and Deputy Secretary of Defense; Nitze, a cold war strategist and expert on military power and strategic arms, whose roles as negotiator, diplomat and Washington insider spanned the era from Franklin D. Roosevelt to Ronald Reagan, was also one of the founders of SAIS.
 The first director of the Washington Center was international relations scholar Arnold Wolfers.
 The Washington Center, located in Washington, DC, served in effect as a major research division of SAIS.
-The Center was founded with a grant from the Ford Foundation and survived on further grants from the Carnegie Corporation and the Ford, Avalon, Old Dominion and Rockefeller Foundations.
+The center was founded with a grant from the Ford Foundation and survived on further grants from the Carnegie Corporation and the Ford, Avalon, Old Dominion and Rockefeller Foundations.
 One of the earliest university affiliated think-tanks in the United States, The Washington Center spurred the creation of similar centers at other policy schools as well.